 As of June 2018, Hillcrest Park in Bayswater now has a new playground nestled on the edge of the oval between the Jamison-Frame Pavilion and the cricket practice cages.

-The first thing we noted was the base is not sand.
+The first thing we noted at Hillcrest Park was the base is not sand.
 A definite plus if you don’t want sandy little feet in your car afterwards!

 Miss 4 went straight the platform stairs to then explore the top layer of the playground.
 This features a wooden bridge, twin slides, a bubble window and a “stained glass” window to peep through, and a steering wheel for imaginative play.